Social Studies teacher in conjunction with dance teacher

 1. Explain to the class that they will be creating a dance to reflect the 12-hour journey of Re.

-handout located within the Resource Carousel and review the terms with the students.
-Students should demonstrate the different non-locomotor and locomotor movements and the qualities of movement.
+2. Distribute the Students should demonstrate the different non-locomotor and locomotor movements and the qualities of movement.
+Vocabulary handout located within the Resource Carousel and review the terms with the students.

 5. Tell the students that they should select at least one locomotor, one non-locomotor, and one quality of movement in choreographing their representation of the phrase, events or theme.